Bird photography is not easy. Birds are fast and high moving subjects, at the best of times. At other times they might hide away in trees.

 The ISO increases the apparent sensitivity of the camera’s sensor to light.
 I say ‘apparent’ because changing the ISO doesn’t actually impact the sensor itself.

+Taking pictures of birds can be a challenge when it comes to focusing.
 If you are shooting with Canon or Nikon DSLRs, you can set your camera to focus not with the shutter button (the default), but using a button on the back of the camera.

-Focus is then controlled with your thumb, leaving your shutter button to do what shutter buttons should do: take a picture.
+Focus is then controlled with your thumb.
+This leaves your shutter button to do what shutter buttons should do – taking the picture.

+Capturing a bird on a branch is one thing, but how do you photograph a flying bird?
 I recommend using AI Servo, or continuous focus for most bird photography.